zbm-dev/zfsbootmenu/releng/docker/README.md

   directory; these products will be copied to `$ZBMOUTPUT` after successful image creation.
 The value of `$ZBMOUTPUT` is `${BUILDROOT}/build` by default.

-  The environment variable or default can be overridded with the `-o` option.
+  The environment variable or default can be overridden with the `-o` option.

 - `$ZBMTAG` specifies any "commit-ish" label recognized by `git` as a pointer to a specific git commit.
 This can be a branch name (to grab the head of that